Inside Trump’s Tortured Search for a Winning Strategy in Afghanistan

 Decision time at Camp David

 Even if Trump’s closest advisors oppose the Prince plan, his sales pitch may have resonated with a president frustrated with the options given to him.
-As deliberations inside the White House went around in circles over the summer, Trump reportedly vented his fury at a July 19 meeting with his advisors at the White House.
-At one point, Trump suggested firing Gen. John Nicholson, the commander of U.S. forces there who has yet to be invited for a face-to-face meeting with the president.
+As deliberations inside the White House went around in circles over the summer, Trump reportedly vented his fury at a July 19 meeting with his advisors.
+At one point, Trump suggested firing Gen. John Nicholson, the commander of U.S. forces in Afghanistan who has yet to be invited for a face-to-face meeting with the president.

 By Aug.
 3, in a bid to introduce discipline into a chaotic decision-making process that had dragged on for months, Kelly laid out three basic options shortly after taking over as the new White House chief of staff.